renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 </aside>

-Mudskipper towns are built underwater in the rivers and lakes in which they live—though they occasionally feature some guest rooms that open above-water for visitors.
+Mudskipper towns are built underwater in the rivers and lakes in which they live — though they occasionally feature some guest rooms that open above-water for visitors.
 The layouts of their villages follow the flow and twist of the river; their buildings are built in a teardrop cross-section, with windows letting the river current flow through, impeded as little as possible.
 They avoid large structures, holding town halls and meetings in large, cleared spaces, and keeping their homes only for medicine, meals, meditation, and rest.

 Though not a universal trait, Mudskippers tend to be matriarchal, and prize leadership qualities in their female young.

-Mudskippers are highly devout in their offerings and worship of the spirits of the world around them, especially the major spirits governing the rivers they live in—though they are hesitant to attempt to bind or bargain with them.
+Mudskippers are highly devout in their offerings and worship of the spirits of the world around them, especially the major spirits governing the rivers they live in — though they are hesitant to attempt to bind or bargain with them.
 They are also highly reluctant to discuss the reasons for this relationship.

 <aside class="hook">